indieza/Python-Developing/README.md

 # Python-Developing
-All of my Python tasks and assignments
+All of my Python tasks and projects